uswds/uswds-site/README.md

 Go to `127.0.0.1:4000` in your browser — you should be viewing a local instance of [standards.usa.gov](https://standards.usa.gov).

-Here is a reference to a few other utility commands:
+Here are a few other utility commands you may find useful:

 - `npm run clean`: Cleans out copied-over dependency assets.